andraugust/andraugust.github.io/quantum-3.md

 \sum_n a_n^*(0)a_n(0) = 1
 $$

+Because the $$\psi_n$$ are an orthogonal set of functions, they can be summed to create an arbitrary wavefunction (up to the boundary conditions) shape within the well.

 __Stationary states.__ Eigenfunctions of the Schrodinger equation are sometimes called _stationary states_.
 "Stationary" because their PDFs are time-independent.
 For example, if $$\psi_E(x)$$ is an eigenfunction of $$\mathbf{H}$$, then the wavefunction at time $$t$$ is

 $$
 \psi_E(x)e^{-iEt/\hbar}